ENCODE-DCC/encoded/src/encoded/schemas/changelogs/file.md

 * Added *V33* and *M26* enums to *genome_annotation* and *GRCm39* enum to *assembly*.
 * Calculated properties *replicate_libraries* and *library* are removed.
 * Added *sparse transcript count matrix* and *read annotations* to the enum list for *output_type*
+* The order of *assembly* enums and *genome_annotation* enums were adjusted to reflect the priority when we consider selecting default analysis for a dataset,
 * Added *sparse gRNA count matrix*, *element barcode mapping*, and *fine-mapped variants* to the enum list for *output_type*

 ### Schema version 28